-We support the progress to date made by the Crew Welfare IWG and commend the leadership of Indonesia and New Zealand to progress this work, ultimately delivering a sufficient foundation to start to address human and labour rights in the WCPO fisheries.
-However, WWF believes that the current language of the proposed CMM falls short in one key area.
+However, WWF continues to believe that the current language of the proposed CMM falls short in one key area.
 As a specific priority within the proposed CMM, WWF notes the need to fully understand and track the scope and scale of crew welfare across the fishing fleet operating in the WCPFC.
-Thus, WWF emphasizes the explicit need for a recordkeeping and reporting requirement maintained by the WCPFC Secretariat for all injuries and fatalities that occur on board fishing vessels subject to compliance oversight by the WCPFC, which would be consistent with and complementary to existing requirements from the International Maritime Organization (IMO) to report 'serious marine casualties.'xxi
+Thus, WWF emphasizes the explicit need for a recordkeeping and reporting requirement maintained by the WCPFC Secretariat for all serious injuries and fatalities that occur on board fishing vessels subject to compliance oversight by the WCPFC, which would be consistent with and complementary to existing requirements from the International Maritime Organization (IMO) to report 'serious marine casualties' and is reflected in proposed language from WWF in the current CMM proposal.

-- Insist on the inclusion of a recordkeeping and reporting requirement for all crew injuries and fatalities that occur on board fishing vessels operating in the WCPFC; and - Adopt the proposed CMM recommendations of the Intersessional Working Group to Improve Crew Labour Standards.
+- Insist on the inclusion of a recordkeeping and reporting requirement for all serious injuries and fatalities that occur on board fishing vessels operating in the WCPFC; and - Adopt the proposed CMM recommendations of the Intersessional Working Group to Improve Crew Labour Standards.